 The Raspberry Pi is going places, and I’m not just talking about outer space.
-Today, the Raspberry Pi foundation announced the release of the Raspberry Pi 3.
-It’s the most significant update to the popular line of low-cost computers yet.
+In February 2016, the Raspberry Pi foundation announced the release of the Raspberry Pi 3.
+It was the most significant update to the popular line of low-cost computers yet.

 Released just one year after the launch of the Raspberry Pi 2, it contains things that should have been included from the start, but weren’t, like Bluetooth and Wi-Fi.
 Performance has also seen a significant bump.
 The Raspberry Pi 3 does this while keeping its bargain-basement price of $35.
 Here’s what you need to know about it.